Mshihan/FlutterWebAMT/README.md

-# flutter_app
+# Flutter Web App

-A new Flutter application.
+Flutter web application designed to prototype a automatic music transcription website.
+User flutter version 2.02

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is a pototypes finished application submitted to the SDS of the third year project

 A few resources to get you started if this is your first Flutter project:
 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)